Aon graduate application tip: how to summarise your understanding of Aon and the job role

 Think about how the role fits in with others at the firm: who would you work most closely with?
 Also consider how it might differ from other financial services firms.
 If the role at Aon differs from how it might work at a competitor, that’s really interesting to note.

 Aon does actually give you a pretty clear job description to start from: don’t be tempted to copy and paste or lightly reword.
 Instead, use it as a basis and do some further research.
-For example, the Aon general insurance actuarial programme states: ‘You will work in small project teams to deliver a wide range of actuarial and analytical solutions to Aon's global client base.’
-Using the services that Aon’s job description gives as a guide, you could go on to explore what some of these actuarial solutions would be and talk about the types of work you would be doing for different clients.
+For example, the Aon actuarial consulting (pensions) programme states: ‘Our aim is for you to develop into a trusted advisor for your clients as soon as possible.
+This will be achieved through developing both your technical and consulting skills – including communication techniques, project management and networking.
+Throughout your career with Aon, you will continually improve your commercial awareness and professionalism, which will make you stand out as a successful consultant.’
+Using the services that Aon’s job description gives as a guide, you could go on to explore what some of these pensions solutions would be and talk about the types of work you would be doing for different clients.

 If the work is likely to deviate from standard office hours or involve working from client sites, it might be good to write about it – to show that you are aware of the job’s lifestyle implications.